PalladioSimulator/Palladio-Addons-FluentApiModelGenerator/documentation/usagemodel.md

     //add entities to the resource environment
     .createUsageModelNow();
 ```
 This creates an empty usage model.
-The next step would be to add an usage scenario and/or specifiy user data with the importatnt method ```addToUsageModel```.
+The next step would be to add an usage scenario and/or specifiy user data with the method ```addToUsageModel```.
 If one or more predefined systems are needed later, they get added first.
 ```java
 FluentUsageModelFactory create = new FluentUsageModelFactory();